Axially Symmetric Helfrich Spheres

 \begin{proposition} Let $X:\Sigma\longrightarrow\r^3$ be an immersion satisfying \eqref{RME0}.
 Then, horizontal translations of $X$, rotations of $X$ about the $z$-axis, reflections of $X$ across any vertical plane, and the reflection of $X$ across the horizontal plane $\{z=0\}$ also satisfy \eqref{RME0}. \end{proposition} \begin{proof} Assume that the immersion $X:\Sigma\longrightarrow\r^3$ satisfies \eqref{RME0} for a fixed constant $c_o\in\r$.
 The mean curvature $H$ stays invariant after any of the mentioned isometries.
 Moreover, it is clear that horizontal translations, rotations around the $z$-axis and reflections across vertical planes also preserve both $z$ and $\nu_3$.
 Hence, \eqref{RME0} remains invariant.
 We now consider the reflection of $X$ across the plane $\{z=0\}$.
 Under this transformation, $H\mapsto H$, $\nu_3\mapsto -\nu_3$ and $z\mapsto -z$.
 Thus, equation \eqref{RME0} is satisfied for the same $c_o\in\r$. \end{proof}

 \begin{rem} If $c_o=0$, round spheres of arbitrary radii satisfy the reduced membrane equation \eqref{RME0}.
 If $c_o\neq 0$, the right circular cylinder of radius $1/(2\lvert c_o\rvert)$ satisfies \eqref{RME0} (for a suitable orientation depending on the sign of $c_o$).
 Although the right circular cylinder is not closed, it is an axially symmetric example of Helfrich surface that will arise later on.
-Other examples of non-closed Helfrich surfaces can be obtained by constructing a right cylinder over suitable elastic curves circular at rest. \end{rem}
+Other examples of non-closed Helfrich surfaces can be obtained by constructing a right cylinder $X(s,t)=\gamma(s)+t E_3$, where $\gamma(s)\subset\{z=0\}$ is any elastic curve circular at rest. \end{rem}

 The reduced membrane equation \eqref{RME0} is the Euler-Lagrange equation for the action

 where $\Omega\subset\r^3$ is the volume enclosed by the surface $\Sigma$.
 For any part of the surface which lies in a half-space $\{z>0\}$ or $\{z<0\}$ of $\r^3$, this functional can be expressed as